Department website: http://krieger.jhu.edu/publichealth/

 The Public Health Studies Program offers undergraduates a major that links them to the world of public health through core courses taken on the Homewood campus, as well as electives taken at the Johns Hopkins Bloomberg School of Public Health (JHSPH).

 Core coursework at Homewood includes Introduction to Public Health, Research Methods in Public Health, Fundamentals of Epidemiology, Environment and Your Health, Fundamentals of Health Policy and Management, Biostatistics, and a course in Social and Behavioral Health.
 Students also take coursework in Social Sciences, Biology and Calculus.
-Students will select additional public health coursework from a range of options that include the global health, demography, health economics, medical sociology, history, and politics.
-The major is flexible and easily adapted to further course work in the natural and social sciences.
+Students will select additional public health coursework from a range of options that include global health, demography, health economics, medical sociology, history, and politics.
+The major is flexible and easily adapted to further coursework in the natural and social sciences.
 About two-thirds of Public Health Studies majors complete the premedical core curriculum.

 The Johns Hopkins Bloomberg School of Public Health is the oldest and largest school of public health in the United States.
-Although its primary function is as a graduate school, seniors majoring in public health studies take a semester's worth of courses there in fulfilling their B.A. degree requirements.
+Although its primary function is as a graduate school, seniors majoring in public health studies take a semester's worth of courses therein fulfilling their B.A. degree requirements.
 Undergraduates may take classes in any of the 10 departments at JHSPH.
 Many students also get involved in ongoing research projects at JHSPH.

 Available coursework at JHSPH includes the following areas: health education, environmental health sciences, epidemiology, health finance and management, health policy, human genetics, immunology and infectious diseases, international health, maternal and child health, mental health, nutrition, occupational medicine/health protection and practice, population studies, toxicology, and tropical medicine, among others.